Over the years I’ve found families have many similar questions. Below is a list of many of those.

 My partner is hesitant about birthing at home.

-Many partners are hesitant about the idea of giving birth outside the hospital.
-The great news is, in general, we agree with your partner on most points.
-Our number on goal is for you and you baby to be safe and health above and beyond anything else.
-The easiest way for both of you to find a middle ground is to bring them in for an interview and give them the safe space to ask every question and express every concern.
-In the end, the best birth happens when both parents are on the same page.
+Many people are hesitant about the idea of giving birth outside the hospital.
+It may feel unfamiliar at first but our main goals are for you and your baby to be safe, healthy, and happy!
+The easiest way to find a middle ground is to come for an interview and express every concern.
+The best birth happens when both parents are on the same page.
 We work towards that foundation your entire pregnancy.

 When did you begin practicing?